-Cardinal Péter Erdő Delivers the 2017 Bampton Lectures in America
+Cardinal Péter Erdő Delivers the 40th Bampton Lecture in America

-His Eminence, Cardinal Péter Erdő of Esztergom-Budapest, Hungary will be delivering the 2017 Bampton Lecture on Monday, January 29th, 2017.
-His talk, titled “The Role of Religion and the Churches in a Secular State,” will take place in the Low Memorial Library Rotunda and is o...
+His Eminence, Cardinal Péter Erdő of Esztergom-Budapest, Primate of Hungary will be delivering the 40th Bampton Lecture in America on Monday, January 29th, 2018.
+His lecture, titled “The Role of Religion and the Churches in a Secular State,” will take place in the Low Memorial...

 Sites of Religious Memory in an Age of Exodus: Central Mediterranean

 February 9 @ 9:00 am - 5:00 pm

 This day-long event is the second of a three-piece series that focuses on the movement of people across and along the Mediterranean and the emergence, re-signification, and use of sites of memory.
 Bringing together a mix of panelists from the humanities and social sciences, the day will inc...

 Making Religion on the Reservation: Native Americans and the Dilemmas of Religious Freedom